mariobox/Hugo-Source/content/blog/digital-presence.md

 While using a static site generator is extremely easy, setting one up can be a royal pain for non-programmers like me.
 I definitely wanted to go this route, though, so I focused on acquiring the skills and tools to make it happen.
 The process took some time, some sweat equity, quite a bit of reading and plenty of trial and error, but in the end I succeded.

-The static site generator I'm currently using is [Jekyll](http://www.jekyllrb.com), although there are literally [hundreds](https://staticsitegenerators.net/) that you can choose from.

-**Update:** As of March 30, 2015 I am not using Jekyll any more.
-I have switched to [Hugo](http://www.gohugo.io).
+The first static site generator I used was [Jekyll](http://www.jekyllrb.com).
+After a few months, though, I started to find Jekyll somehow limiting (it's a fairly old SSG), so I gave [Hugo](http://gohugo.io) a try and have been using it ever since.
+I am extremely happy with Hugo: it is fast, intuitive, and just needs one executable file to run (no complicated dependencies).

 ### The Tools of the Trade ###

-In order to deploy a static site generator I had to learn a few things:
+In order to run my site using a static site generator I had to learn a few things:

 - [Markdown](http://daringfireball.net/projects/markdown/) to write blog posts and content in general (easy);
 - [HTML and CSS](http://www.htmlandcssbook.com/) to tweak the look and feel of the site (HTML, easy; CSS a little harder);